sofiyaastashonak/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ✅ **Rotation of the Earth (Coriolis Effect)**

    - Important for long-range artillery and missiles.

+ On a rotating Earth, especially at large scales (e.g., missiles, satellites), the Coriolis force causes the projectile to deviate:
+- In the Northern Hemisphere: rightward deflection.
+- In the Southern Hemisphere: leftward deflection.

 ---